Patients

 There are two ways to do a radical nephrectomy.

-• The other option is laparoscopic surgery, where small cuts are made, and the doctor uses thin tube-like instruments to see inside the body and remove the tumour.
+• The other option is laparoscopic surgery.
+The doctor makes small cuts and uses thin tube-like tools to see inside the body and remove the tumour.
+Sometimes, a surgical robot is used to assist with laparoscopic surgery.
+This is called robot-assisted surgery.

 • Open surgery